 When buying bodyboards, there are plenty of optional accessories to help you ride better when you decide to tackle a wave.

 Fins assist riders to paddle faster to the waves they wish to ride.
 They come in two sizes: long and short.
-Long fins can help add power behind the board, while shorter fins enable easier movement
+Long fins can help add power behind while bodyboarding, or you could try shorter fins to enable easier movement

 When buying boogie board fins, it is important that they are snug to ensure they do not cause cramps and fall off your feet in the middle of all the action.